-DENVER -- The work is about to begin for the Broncos.
+DENVER --The work is about to begin for the Broncos.

 Monday marks the start of the club's offseason conditioning program.
 But quarterback Peyton Manning -- and four of his wide receivers receivers and a tight end -- got started a little early in North Carolina.

 As has become a tradition, Manning took some teammates to Duke University to start honing their chemistry.

-“It was good work at Duke," Manning said Wednesday.
-"We’ve got a good crew.
+"It was good work at Duke," Manning said Wednesday.
+"We've got a good crew.
 We had Demaryius (Thomas) and (Andre) 'Bubba' Caldwell, Wes Welker, Julius Thomas and Emmanuel Sanders, who we just signed -- it was good to get some good work with him.
 Those guys are in good shape and we had some good work."

 "It was kind of a good kickstart to the offseason."